BesartaTefiki/JavaProject.HotelManagementSystem/README.md

-Hotel Mangament system
+### Hotel Mangament system
-Hotel Room Booking System
+-Hotel Room Booking System

 A Java-based system for booking rooms at a hotel.
 The system checks the availability of rooms in the database and returns a confirmation message of `true` or `false` for the room booking request.
 The project is built using Gradle in the Spring Boot framework and executed in Insomnia.